Sinus Congestion: Causes, Symptoms & Support Strategies

 What Is Sinus Congestion

 Sinus congestion is a common condition caused by fluid being trapped in your sinuses.
 This may feel like your sinuses are blocked or painful.
 It is often accompanied by nasal congestion.
-Nasal congestion is commonly referred to as ‘stuffy nose’ because of the stuffy or plugged feeling caused by excess fluid in your nasal and adjacent tissues.
-Nasal congestion may or may not be accompanied by nasal discharge or ‘runny nose’.
+Nasal congestion is commonly referred to as a ‘stuffy nose’ because of the stuffy or plugged feeling caused by excess fluid in your nasal and adjacent tissues.
+Nasal congestion may or may not be accompanied by nasal discharge or a ‘runny nose’.
 Besides nasal congestion, sinus congestion may be characterized by a list of other symptoms that you will find in the next section.

 Acute or temporary sinus congestion is a well-known symptom of the common cold and sometimes the flu.
 It is also a symptom of seasonal allergies.
-However, many people experience chronic sinus congestion due to a number of reasons, including chronic sinus infections, mold, environmental allergies, nasal polyps, food sensitivities and histamine intolerance (1).
+However, many people experience chronic sinus congestion due to a number of reasons, including chronic sinus infections, mold, environmental allergies, nasal polyps, food sensitivities, and histamine intolerance (1).

 sinus congestion